nuagenetworks/vspkdoc/_sources/v6/nuunderlaytest.rst.txt

 .. class:: nuunderlaytest.NUUnderlayTest(bambou.nurest_object.NUMetaRESTObject,):

-Underlay Test is a wrapper object for a Test Suite Run from the built in Underlay Tests Test Suite
+Underlay Test is a wrapper object for a Test Suite Run from the built in Underlay Tests Test Suite.

 Attributes